 Co-opted Board Director

-Tara has worked in technical roles within Goulburn Murray Water since 2010, more recently moving in to a leadership position within the Digital and Innovation team.
+Tara has worked in technical roles within Goulburn Valley Water since 2010, more recently moving in to a leadership position within the Digital and Innovation team.

 She is a keen and active member of the Shepparton Runners Club and is passionate about getting people up and moving.